 “We’re understanding each other as people rather than expecting people to be like robots”

 Aware of the potential benefits, in 2017 Vicky and three colleagues (Vikki Howarth, Wai Yoong and Dr Gopakumar Sudhir) applied for UCLPartners’ human factors programme.
 This involved a week-long training course, followed by 10 months of support including workshops, site visits with 1:1 coaching and access to a network of like-minded professionals.
+The programme was delivered in partnership with MedLed Ltd, specialists in Human Factors and Performance Science.
 Vicky and her colleagues joined teams from Essex Hospitals, the London Ambulance Service and University College London Hospital.

 ‘We managed to achieve quite a lot, partly through our enthusiasm and partly through our organisation being very receptive to the ideas,’ says Vicky.
 The team implemented changes in a host of areas.
 Examples included streamlining forms to make them easier to complete; adopting a new type of needle to prevent medical errors; designing a patient safety walkabout programme and changing the sepsis pathway to help escalate treatment.

 Since participating in the human factors programme Vicky and her colleagues have trained 350 staff in North Middlesex University Hospital NHS Trust to use the principles they were taught.